Subhamsh/Q-Commerce-Analytics/README.md

 - How does customer spending vary across locations?
 - Which product categories contribute most to revenue?
 - How can Average Order Value (AOV) be improved?
-- Do discounts increase order value?
+- How does AOV differ between discounted and non-discounted orders?
-- Which categories depend most on discounts?
+- Which categories have the highest discount utilization?
 - Do repeat customers spend more than new customers?
 - Which customer segment contributes most revenue?